-What types of transponders are supported by TLS in civilian or military aircraft?
+What types of transponders are supported by TLS?

-All transponders that respond to Mode 3/A interrogations.
-This includes Mode 3, C, 4, S, and 5.
+The TLS will track all transponders that respond to Mode 3/A interrogations.
+This includes Mode 3/A, C, S, and 5.
 All such transponders will respond by broadcasting the identification code that the pilot has selected on the transponder panel.
+Future iterations of the TLS will support Mode S selective interrogation as well as Mode 5 encrypted interrogation for DoD and NATO operations.